The Full accident report can be read here. (Department of Transport)

 At Farnley Junction itself the industrial branch line is only used

-occasionally, and the signals L31 L36 and
+occasionally, and the signals L31, L36, and L37 although controlled

 from Leeds do not have to be reset for each move along the main line.
 Once

-the routes have been set, by pressing the appropriate
+the routes have been set by pressing the appropriate

 two push buttons on the Leeds control panel, they work as automatics, with